Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Ferrule-based compact sample fixture

 In this work, we propose a new setup that is based on ceramic ferrules.
-Ferrules are small rods used in optical fiber connectors.
-They are made with high accuracy suitable for optical coupling, although they are not costly.
-They are typically made with non-magnetic zirconia ceramics, which is suited to avoid Eddy-current effects in pulsed magnetic fields.
-As shown in Fig.~\ref{fig: fixture}, we used a custom-made PM-fiber focuser made with gradient index (GI) lens embedded in a 2.5-mm diameter ceramic ferrule (Photonic Science Technology).
-This focuser has the focal length of \SI{50}{\micro\meter} and the focused beam diameter is around \SI{6}{\micro\meter}.
-A thin polyimide-based 1/4 waveplate (NTT Advanced Technology Cooperation, AT-QWP-4A; $0.75\times 0.5\times 0.015$~mm$^3$) is pasted on the tip of the focuser.
+Ferrules are small rods that are used in optical fiber connectors.
+They are made with high precision, making them suitable for optical coupling, although they are not costly.
+They are typically made with non-magnetic zirconia ceramics, which is suitable for avoiding Eddy-current effects in pulsed magnetic fields.
+As shown in Fig.~\ref{fig: fixture}, we used a custom PM-fiber focuser made with a gradient index (GI) lens embedded in a 2.5-mm diameter ceramic ferrule (Photonic Science Technology).
+This focuser has a focal length of \SI{50}{\micro\meter} and the diameter of the focused beam is around \SI{6}{\micro\meter}.
+A 1/4 waveplate made of thin polyimide (NTT Advanced Technology Cooperation, AT-QWP-4A; $0.75\times 0.5\times 0.015$~mm$^3$) is glued at the tip of the focuser.
 The optical axes of the waveplate are 45$^\circ$ tilted with respect to the slow/fast axes of the PM fiber, so that the linearly polarized lights from the focuser are converted to the free-space circular polarized lights and vice versa.
 The sample is placed beneath the focuser, with a 50-\si{\micro\meter} thick polyimide spacer.
-This spacer makes the focal point of the light match with the sample surface.
+This spacer makes the focal point of the light match the sample surface.
 The sample is fixed inside a ferrule sleeve (Thorlabs, ADAF1), sandwiched by the ferrule focuser and by a blank ferrule (Thorlabs, CF128-10).
-One side of the sample should have good optical reflection, whereas the other side should not necessarily be optically flat, but should be parallel to the other side.
-If the surfaces are not perfectly parallel, it might be helpful to put a certain cushion material between the sample and the blank ferrule.
+One side of the sample should have good optical reflection, whereas the other side does not need to be optically flat, but should be parallel to the other side.
+If the surfaces are not perfectly parallel, it might be helpful to place a suitable cushion material between the sample and the blank ferrule.

-Figure~\ref{fig: fixture}(b) shows a photo of the whole ferrule-based fixture.
+Figure~\ref{fig: fixture}(b) shows a photo of the entire ferrule-based fixture.
 The outer diameter of the ferrule sleeve is 3.2~mm.
-The maximal diameter of the whole setup is about 4.5~mm due to the metallic flange made of stainless steel.
-Since electrical conductivity of stainless steel is relatively small, we do not notice any Eddy-current effects.
+The maximal diameter of the setup is about 4.5~mm due to the metallic flange made of stainless steel.
+Since the electrical conductivity of stainless steel is relatively small, we do not notice any Eddy-current effects.
 The total length of the fixture is around 30~mm.
-Notice that it is possible to further minimize the fixture, by using ferrules with 1.25~mm diameter and by avoiding use of the metallic flange.
+Notice that it is possible to further minimize the fixture by using ferrules with 1.25~mm diameter and by avoiding the use of the metallic flange.